richmedina/vot-dev/README.md

 * Any tiers with repeated names, for example:
   - 'phones', 'words', 'phones', 'words'
 * Any tiers with no name.

+*Note that, to ensure precise matching of the phone and word tiers, both tiers must be identical in spelling, changing only in the words 'phone(s)' and 'word(s)'.

 #### Single wav-TextGrid pair processing